oushujun/EDTA/bin/LTR_retriever/README.md

 1. Genomic sequence
 2. LTR-RT candidates

 LTR_retriever takes multiple LTR-RT candidate inputs including the screen output of LTRharvest and the screen output of LTR_FINDER.
-For outputs of other LTR identification programs, you may convert them to LTRharvest-like format and feed them to LTR_retriever.
+For outputs of other LTR identification programs, you may convert them to LTRharvest-like format and feed them to LTR_retriever (with `-inharvest`).
 Users need to obtain the input file(s) from the aforementioned programs before running LTR_retriever.
 Either a single input source or a combination of multiple inputs are acceptable.
 For more details and examples please see the manual.

 It's sufficient and recommended to just provide LTR_retriever with LTRharvest and LTR_FINDER results.
 However, if you want to analyze results from LTR_STRUC, MGEScan 3.0.0, and LtrDetector, you can use the following scripts to convert their outputs to the LTRharvest format, then feed LTR_retriever with `-inharvest`.
 You may concatenate multiple LTRharvest format inputs into one file.
 For instructions, run: